maccarlton25/infinite/README.md

 ## Rendering Pipeline
 1. Normalize and validate slug to topic string.
-2. Check the in-memory LRU cache; hit returns stored HTML instantly.
+2. Check the browser LRU cache; hit returns stored HTML instantly.
 3. On miss, render a client-side streaming view that opens an SSE connection to `/api/stream/[slug]`.
 4. The API route streams Markdown deltas from OpenAI in real time, relaying each chunk to the client and accumulating the full document server-side.
-5. Once the stream completes, sanitize the Markdown via `marked` + `dompurify`, wrap it in the shared HTML template, cache the HTML/metadata (indefinite TTL, max 512 entries), and close the SSE stream.
+5. Once the stream completes, sanitize the Markdown via `marked` + `dompurify`, wrap it in the shared HTML template, and persist the HTML/metadata in the browser LRU cache (max 512 entries).
-6. Subsequent requests reuse the cached HTML; the reset button or per-page regenerate action clears the cache entry on demand.
+6. Subsequent requests reuse the cached HTML; the reset button or per-page regenerate action clears the browser entry on demand.

 ## Error Handling & Observability
 - Invalid slug → friendly error page rendered via Markdown template.